How Do I Shut Off the Water to My House: Step-by-Step Guide

 The Journey of Water from Main Line to Your Faucets

-Water travels from the municipal main line into your home through a connection pipe.
-This pipe is typically linked to a water shut-off valve.
+Water travels from the city main before entering your home through the main water line.
+This line is typically linked to a water shut-off valve.
 This valve controls the water flow into your house.
 "A well-maintained water shut-off valve is crucial for preventing water damage," says a plumbing expert at BDP Plumbing & Heating.

 The water then distributes to various parts of your home.
 This includes faucets, toilets, and appliances, through a network of pipes.